An-GG/ut-registration-api/README.md

 ```
 > **NOTE:** Registration methods throw an error when they are unsuccessful.
 Assume method calls that don't throw completed successfully.

-When running the example (with a valid EID/password), `addCourse` throws because `11111` isn't a valid course number.
+When running the example, `addCourse` throws because `11111` isn't a valid course number.
 ```
 $ node example.js
 .../node_modules/ut-registration-api/dist/api.js:390